OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Track Orientation

-The data set `trackOrientation` contains the alignment of the track.
-This information serves the correct evaluation of the kilometre data of the line, see data set `trackOffset`.
+The dataset `trackOrientation` contains the alignment of the track.
+This information serves the correct evaluation of the kilometre data of the line, see dataset `trackOffset`.

 This dataset can contain the following values: